SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling: Conclusion

-Achieving high-quality and efficient automatic process supervision is crucial for enhancing the complex multi-step reasoning abilities of Large Language Models (LLMs).
-To this end, we propose \textbf{S}ingle-\textbf{P}ass \textbf{A}nnotation with \textbf{R}eference-Guided \textbf{E}valuation (\textbf{\texttt{SPARE}}), a structured framework that enables per-step annotation in a single pass by evaluating each solution step against one or multiple reference steps with explicit reasoning.
+We present \textbf{S}ingle-\textbf{P}ass \textbf{A}nnotation with \textbf{R}eference-Guided \textbf{E}valuation (\textbf{\texttt{SPARE}}), a structured framework that enables per-step annotation in a single pass by evaluating each solution step against one or multiple reference steps with explicit reasoning.
 Our experimental results demonstrate that fine-tuning a base model and training a reward model with \texttt{SPARE} lead to improved reasoning performance under both greedy decoding and ranking/aggregation of multiple solutions.
-Furthermore, we observe consistent improvements across four datasets spanning mathematical reasoning, multi-hop compositional question answering, and spatial reasoning. \texttt{SPARE} achieves competitive performance with greater efficiency compared to tree search–based annotation methods, and shows strong alignment with human annotations.
+Furthermore, we observe consistent improvements across four datasets spanning mathematical reasoning, multi-hop compositional question answering, and spatial reasoning. \texttt{SPARE} shows (i) data-efficient out-of-distribution generalization on \textsc{ProcessBench}, (ii) competitive performance with greater compute efficiency compared to tree search–based annotation methods, and (iii) strong alignment with human annotations with complementary precion-recall characteristics.
 These findings highlight the potential of reference-guided automatic process supervision as a promising approach for enhancing LLM reasoning capabilities.